An interactive film installation exploring the home as a site of personal and national identity, and as a metaphor for the subconscious.

 The archetypal quality of our homes is captured in the phenomenon of memory palaces.
 These mnemonic devices are used to recall complex sets of information by moving through imaginary physical locations.
 Originating in classical Greece, this method of loci shows the innate human power to embed ourselves in physical spaces physically and imaginatively.
 Our domestic spaces are inscribed in the recesses of our imaginations.

 The home is also a site of national identity borne out of tradition, climate, geography, geology and political decisions.
-We are interested to explore the possibilities and the limits of this approach for investigating the parallels and differences between Taiwan and the UK.
-The economy of post-boom Taiwan, and austerity in the UK, have each left their traces on our domestic spaces.
+The artists are conscious that the economy of post-boom Taiwan, and austerity in the UK, have each left their traces on our domestic spaces.

 Proof As If Proof Were Needed takes these varied ideas about the home and threads them into a vivid cinematic work that follows the logic of dreams.